- 1 INTRODUCTION

 - If a seller fixes a high price, the quantity supplied will be more than the quantity demanded.
 The seller aims to get maximum profit.

-- If a seller fixes a low price quantity demanded is more than its quantity supplied (according to the law of demand, the buyer of a commodity buyer is to get maximum satisfaction by spending less.
+- If a seller fixes a low price quantity demanded is more than the quantity supplied (according to the law of demand, the buyer of a commodity buyer is to get maximum satisfaction by spending less.

 Equilibrium Price :